 When that is the case, it is always best to start out by focusing on two types of risks.
 First, find the risks that cause the most accidents, and second, find the risks that will be easiest to fix (these will often overlap).
 Once you’ve got a list of specific things that can cause accidents in the facility, start working on making positive changes.

-For example, if you’ve found that the entrance to a facility is causing people to slip and fall if it is wet outside, you can resolve this problem by adding anti-slip floor tape (which you can find here).
+For example, if you’ve found that the entrance to a facility is causing people to slip and fall if it is wet outside, you can resolve this problem by adding anti-slip floor tape.
 This floor tape will help improve traction and minimize the risk of slips and falls.
 In addition, installing “slippery when wet” stencil floor signs (like this stencil) can help communicate the possibility of the area being wet.
 This is a very simple, and inexpensive fix that can prevent a lot of accidents.
 In most cases, facilities will be able to make a noticeable dent in the number and severity of accidents without having to invest a significant amount of time or money into the accident prevention program.

 Once you’ve completed the initial phase of improvements, you can go back and look for additional risks that exist.
 These may be more difficult or costly to fix, but they are well worth the work.
 Also, if you look for creative solutions to some risks, it is possible to prevent accidents in new and innovative ways.